How To Build An ITAM Team That Pays For Itself

 Do they look under the surface?
 Are they an independent thinker?
 The best clues will be found in what they like to do outside of work.

-Dig Deeper To Build An ITAM Team That Will Be Successful
+Dig Deep To Build An ITAM Team That Will Pay For Itself

 While considering candidates, remember to look under the “hood.”
 The characteristics of persistence, a logical and ordered mind, a love of research and an insatiable thirst for knowledge are as important, and in some ways may be more important, than years of experience and excellent references.